-8 Real Estate Agent or Business Broker to sell your Business?
+Should a Real Estate Agent or Business Broker Sell your Business?

 Over the years I have sold several real estate properties through real estate agents, and without failure, the agent has added great value and ROI for their commission.